pkoutoupis/rapiddisk/misc/rapiddisk-rootdev/README.md

 This operation removes everything the script could have installed, and rebuilds ALL the initrd files.
 A complete uninstallation is performed.

+## Notes

+* Under Centos 8, using xfs as the root filesystem, rapiddisk may not work if write-back mode is selected.

 ## Tips